Boolean Observation Games: Existence of Nash Equilibrium

 {\bf Part 2.} To show that $\Ne_{\mathsf{opt}}(G) \neq \emptyset$, we modify Algorithm~\ref{alg:NEpess} to reflect the optimist decision rule.
-This is achieved by changing the conditional in both the While loops (line 9 and line 11) as follows:
+This is achieved by changing the conditional in both the While loops (line 9 and line 11) as described below.
+Note that the only change is a switch to existential quantification over the valuations $w$ in order to capture the definition of the optimist decision rule.

 {\textit Line 9.}\\ { {\bf While} $\exists v \in V$, $\exists i \in W_+\setminus Y(v)$, $\exists s_i$, such that $\exists w: w \sim_i v$, $\forall s_{W_{-}\setminus Z(w)}$, we have ${ (s_i, \cs_{W_{+}\setminus\{i\}}(w), \cs_{Z(w)}(w), s_{W_{-}\setminus Z(w)}, \cs_{W_o}(w)), w \models \gamma_i}$ {\bf do}. }